 Step Three: Taste and adjust salt if needed.
 Depending on your stock and salsa, you might want a little more.
 Ladle the soup into bowls.

-Step Four: Top with tortilla strips (or chips), avocado, sour cream, shredded cheese, and a sprinkle of fresh cilantro.
+Step Four: Top with tortilla strips (or chips), avocado (or my Guacamole Without Tomatoes), sour cream, shredded cheese, and a sprinkle of fresh cilantro.
 Squeeze lime wedges over the top for extra brightness.

 - Don’t overcook the turkey.
 The first time I made this, I added the turkey at the beginning and let it simmer the whole time.
 Big mistake—it dried out and got stringy.
 Leftover turkey is already cooked, so it only needs to warm through, not cook again.
 Now I add it at the end with the greens, and it stays tender and juicy.